 Who experiences shock when they open their home heating bill?
-If you could lower your heating bill by a couple hundred dollars, would you give it a try?
+If you could lower your heating bill $300 to $700 would you give it a try?
 I’m here to tell you that it’s as easy as 1-2-3!

 And the best part?
 No need to run to the hardware store or start a home improvement project!
 You can be well on your way to saving a few hundred dollars today by making a couple of easy tweaks to your daily routine.